Matej Košir – President

-Niamh Fitzgerald, PhD, BSc (2nd Class Hons) – President
+Niamh Fitzgerald, PhD, BSc (2nd Class Hons) – Immediate Past President

 Professor Niamh Fitzgerald is a Professor of Alcohol Studies at the Institute for Social Marketing, University of Stirling, where she has led on teaching and public engagement on alcohol for the UK Centre for Tobacco and Alcohol Studies since 2014.
 Niamh is also the deputy director of the SPECTRUM (Shaping public health policies to reduce inequalities and harm) research consortium (2019-2024).
 Funded by the UK Prevention Research Partnership, SPECTRUM aims to conduct research to prevent and address harm to health from unhealthy commodities by using systems science to identify and evaluate solutions.
 Niamh co-ordinates an annual alcohol policy residential workshop and a public involvement group at Stirling for SPECTRUM.

 Niamh specialises in mixed methods alcohol policy research and have broad interests within that field.
 Current areas of focus include retail premises licensing, drink driving limits, minimum unit pricing, framing in alcohol policy debates, conflicts of interest, and alcohol use in pregnancy.
 Niamh is recognised internationally for her work on alcohol brief interventions, having advised WHO-Europe, NHS Health Scotland and several European governments.

 Niamh regularly contributes to radio/TV and print news on alcohol.
 Her work has previously led to statements from Scottish Government and questions in parliament.

 Niamh was elected to the ICARA board in 2016 and assumed the post of President in 2018 until November 2021.

 Rachel Barry – Secretary